International Chemistry Olympiad: History

 There was no Olympiad held in 1971, as at the end of the competition in 1970, an organizer and host for the next event could not be agreed on.
 This was solved for the next three years by diplomatically agreeing on the Soviet Union to host 1972, Bulgaria in 1973, and Romania in 1974, starting the tradition to decide the host years in advance.
 1972 was the first time where preparation tasks for the International Chemistry Olympiad were created.
 Also, at a jury session, it was suggested that invitations should be sent to Vietnam, Mongolia, and Cuba.
-Unfortunately though, these invitations were not sent, leaving seven to compete in 1973.
+However, these invitations were not sent, leaving seven to compete in 1973.

-In 1974, Romania invited Sweden and Yugoslavia to the Olympiad in Bucharest and Germany and Austria sent observers.
+In 1974, Romania invited Sweden and Yugoslavia to the Olympiad in Bucharest, while Germany and Austria sent observers.
 The Federal Republic of Germany was the first NATO-country with an observer present and this was only able to occur because the Brandt government had contracts in the East.
 Thus, in 1975, West Germany, Austria, and Belgium also participated in the International Chemistry Olympiad.

 The first Olympiad in a non-socialist country took place 1980 in Linz in Austria, although the Soviet Union did not participate.
 Since then the number of the participating countries has increased steadily.
 In 1980, only 13 nations took part but this number increased to 21 by the 1984 Olympiad in Frankfurt/Main.
 With the fall of the Iron Curtain and the break-up of the Soviet Union into independent states in the early 1990s, the number of participants increased again.
 In addition, the increasing interest of Asian and Latin American countries became apparent with the numbers of participants.
 Altogether 47 delegations participated in 1998.
 Presently, 88 countries are invited to the International Chemistry Olympiads.